awslabs/mlm-scoring/README.md

 pip install -e .
 pip install torch mxnet-cu102mkl  # Replace w/ your CUDA version; mxnet-mkl if CPU only.
 ```
 Some models are via [GluonNLP](https://github.com/dmlc/gluon-nlp) and others are via [🤗 Transformers](https://github.com/huggingface/transformers), so for now we require both [MXNet](https://mxnet.apache.org/) and [PyTorch](https://pytorch.org/).

-## Quick start

-To integrate scoring with your application:
+You can now import the library directly:
 ```python
 from mlm.scorers import MLMScorer from mlm.models import get_pretrained